VIDEO

 Patrick ‘Patch’ Harvey, Penlee RNLI Coxswain, September 2015, 12×10 inch Clear Glass Ambrotype

-Jack’s ultimate vision is to show the photographs in geographic order around a huge gallery space; as the audience stands in the middle of the venue and looks around, the sensation of looking out to sea from coastline of the UK and Ireland will be extraordinary.
+Jack’s ultimate vision is to display the photographs in geographic order around a huge gallery space; as the audience stands in the middle of the venue and looks around, the sensation of looking out to sea from coastline of the UK and Ireland will be extraordinary.

 All-in-all, The Lifeboat Station Project has become much greater than Jack’s initial idea and vision, a journey which he now refers to as his life’s work.